 And you know, I’ve found that to be excellent advice.
 The next day, I called up a private investigator and asked him to track down the offending possum, so that I could exact bloody revenge.
 The day after, I realised that I’d left my phone on the train, so I got the PI to track that down as well.
 And then I called him to find my keys, because I knew they were in either the kitchen or the lounge.

 Anyway, he quit, but I’ve continued to use their service to great effect.
-My friend needs a really good tattoo artists in Delhi?
+My friend needs a really good tattoo artists in Melbourne?
 I called a PI, he looked it up on his computer presumably (or he could’ve had some mad networking skills, even for tattoos) and sent me the info.
 Boom.
-My friend in India got an awesome tattoo done of himself riding a jet-ski over the Sydney Opera House while a baby panda in star-shaped sunglasses peeked out of his backpack, and I’ll never understand that, but we have to accept our friends for who they are, not who we want them to be.
+My friend in Melbourne got an awesome tattoo done of himself riding a jet-ski over the Opera House while a baby panda in star-shaped sunglasses peeked out of his backpack, and I’ll never understand that, but we have to accept our friends for who they are, not who we want them to be.

 I should get a tattoo.
 A tattoo of a PI finding me a thing, because that’s how I choose to live my life.
 Let everyone else find things using words and the internet and sometimes one of those Y-shaped sticks that helps you find water, supposedly!
 Private investigators are honourable people who’ve made it their mission to find things, so why not use them?